Chipotle

 Health Benefits

-- Rich in vitamin C for collagen production and wound healing
+- Rich in antioxidants and vitamin C for immune system support

-- Compound 6-gingerol may provide pain relief properties
+- Contains capsaicin which may boost metabolism and provide pain relief

 Buying Guide